Rectification Difficulty and Optimal Sample Allocation in LLM-Augmented Surveys: Empirical Analysis on Twin-2K-500

 \subsection{Robustness checks}

-We assess robustness along four dimensions: the cross-wave stability of rectification difficulty within Twin-2K-500, the sensitivity of gains to greater heterogeneity in question difficulty, aggregation from question-level to task-level allocation, and cross-dataset transfer to a genuinely new survey environment.
+We assess robustness along five dimensions: the cross-wave stability of rectification difficulty within Twin-2K-500, cross-dataset transfer of the meta-learner to a genuinely new survey environment, the value of zero-shot meta-learning relative to a target-survey pilot, aggregation from question-level to task-level allocation, and the sensitivity of gains to greater heterogeneity in question difficulty.
+The first three stress the inputs of the framework (where the difficulty estimates come from); the last two stress the design environment in which the allocation operates.

 \squishlist